 What is the difference between a Spanish and Mexican carajillo?

-In general, a carajillo is simply a spiked coffee.
+In simple terms, a carajillo is a spiked coffee.
 It is often said to date back to the Spanish occupation of Cuba when apparently soldiers added rum to their coffee for courage - "coraje" means courage in Spanish which over time evolved to the name.
 Other stories say it originated in Barcelona as a drink given to slaves to motivate them.

-Unlike an Irish coffee, for example, it is almost always only a spirit plus coffee, and maybe a little sugar - there's no cream or milk in there.
+Unlike an Irish coffee, for example, it is almost always only a spirit plus strong coffee, and maybe a little sugar - there's no cream or milk in there.
+And you generally only use one spirit, not a mix like an espresso martini, for example.

 In Spain, you typically add brandy, though in some cases rum, and you drink it hot.
 The preparation can vary, though.
 Some add a little sugar before, others let the customer add it after.
 In some regions it's typical to warm and set light to the brandy first then pour the coffee in to put it out.
 This adds a little more caramelization and softens the spirit's flavor.